top of page

 The Nut, Stanley, Tasmania

-20 Best Things to Do in Tasmania with Kids -
+20 Best Things to Do in Tasmania with Kids (part 1) -

-1. Explore the Magical Cataract Gorge – Launceston
+1. Explore the Magical ataract Gorge – Launceston

 Walk across the suspension bridge, take a ride on the world’s longest single-span chairlift, or enjoy a picnic while peacocks roam freely.
 There’s also a swimming pool, playground, café, and short bushwalks that are perfect for little legs.
 Located less than 10 minutes from the city of Launceston, it makes a convenient first stop on your Tasmania road trip.
 Note that parking here is paid.
 The kids were thrilled to spot their first wild wallabies!